opencog/opencog/README.md

 Prerequisites
 -------------
-To build and run OpenCog, the packages listed below are required.
+To build and run the system here, the packages listed below are required.
-With a few exceptions, most Linux distributions will provide these packages.
 Users of Ubuntu may use the dependency installer from the `/opencog/octool` repository.
-Users of any version of Linux may use the Dockerfile to quickly build a container in which OpenCog will be built and run.
+Docker containers with OpenCog preconfigured can be found in the `opencog/docker` repo.

 ###### cogutil
-> Common OpenCog C++ utilities
+> Common OpenCog C++ utilities.
 > https://github.com/opencog/cogutil
 > It uses exactly the same build procedure as this package.
 Be sure to `sudo make install` at the end.

 ###### atomspace
-> OpenCog Atomspace database and reasoning engine
+> OpenCog Atomspace, a sophisticated (hyper-)graph database.
 > https://github.com/opencog/atomspace
 > It uses exactly the same build procedure as this package.
 Be sure to `sudo make install` at the end.